 If \(G\) and \(H\) are two groups, we use \(G + H\) to denote their direct sum.
 Even though we work primarily with nonabelian groups, this additive notation and terminology fits better with the correspondence we develop between \(\Sfrak\) and the ordinals below \(\epsilon_0\).

 Given \(f,g\in \HomeoI\), we denote by \(f^g\) the conjugate \(g^{-1}fg\) and remark that under this notation \(\supt(f^g)=\supt(f)g\).
-Given \(X\subset I\) we write \(Xf\) for \( \left\{xf\mid x\in X\right\}. \)
+Given \(X\subseteq I\) we write \(Xf\) for \( \left\{xf\mid x\in X\right\}. \)

-In this paper we think of \(F\) as being a subgroup of \(\PLoI\), although there typically is not a need to fix a specific model.
+In this paper we think of \(F\) as being a subgroup of \(\PLoI\), although there is typically no need to fix a specific model.
 Representing \(F\) in \(\PLoI\) gives us access to results about subgroups of \(\PLoI\) (specifically results about centralizers).
 This representation also guarantees that any element \(f\) of \(F\) has only finitely many components of its support and hence is a product of the bumps of \(f\).